This post may contain affiliate links. Please see my full disclosure for more information.

 The last few weeks of your pregnancy will be the most challenging.
 Even getting off the couch is a difficult thing to do.
 You will feel miserable and may not have the energy to prepare your meals.

-- Dixie Ultra disposable paper plates are built strong with Flex Proof Technology to hold up to 2 lbs. of food
+- Dixie Ultra disposable paper plates are built strong with Flex Proof Technology to hold up to 2 pounds of food

 - Strong dinner plates with Soak Proof Shield help keep greasy burgers, barbecue, or other foods from leaving a mess on your hands

 - Microwave safe plates are cut resistant for use with metal utensils and recyclable* too